DataDog/documentation/content/en/monitors/service_level_objectives/monitor.md

 When a monitor is resolved manually or as a result of the **_After x hours automatically resolve this monitor from a triggered state_** setting, SLO calculations do not change.
 If these are important tools for your workflow, consider cloning your monitor, removing auto-resolve settings and `@-notification` settings, and using the clone for your SLO.

-Datadog recommends against using monitors with `Alert Recovery Threshold` and `Warning Recovery Threshold` as they can also affect your SLO calculations and do not allow you to cleanly differentiate between a SLI's good behavior and bad behavior.
+Datadog recommends against using monitors with `Alert Recovery Threshold` and `Warning Recovery Threshold` to underlie an SLO.
+These settings make it difficult to cleanly differentiate between an SLI's good behavior and bad behavior.

 Muting a monitor has no effect on the SLO calculation.

 To exclude time periods from an SLO calculation, use the [SLO status corrections][5] feature.

+### Missing data
+When you create a monitor, you choose whether it sends an alert when data is missing.
+This configuration affects how a monitor-based SLO calculation interprets missing data.

+For monitors configured to ignore missing data, time periods missing data are treated as OK by the SLO.
+For monitors configured to alert on missing data, time periods missing data are treated as ALERT by the SLO.

 ## Underlying monitor and SLO histories